-The fin of the venustus cichlid is designed for smooth and precise movements rather than fast swimming.
+The fin of the Venustus cichlid is designed for smooth and precise movements rather than fast swimming.

-A unique feature of the venustus cichlids is that they have a single set of nostrils rather than the two which is in all the other fish types.
+A unique feature of the Venustus cichlids is that they have a single set of nostrils rather than the two which is in all the other fish types.

 This sample is then released back out after the fish has understood the smell of the water.
 The feature is also present in other saltwater damselfish, which relates them to the cichlids.

 The Venustus cichlids are mainly endemic to Lake Malombe and Lake Malawi.
 This species of fish is listed as Least Concern (LC) in the IUCN Red List.

 Although there are not many threats that have been recognized by marine experts in the area, the Venustus cichlids have experienced a decline in their population.

 The only possible reason for this points to trawl fishing that is carried out in the area around the southern region of Lake Malawi.

 The adult Venustus cichlids are mainly found at depths of 49-65 feet around sandy substrate areas.
 The juvenile Venustus cichlids are present in the shallower regions near rocks.